 Arbitrary or fanciful terms bear no relationship to the products or services to which they are applied.
 Like suggestive terms, arbitrary and fanciful marks are protectable without proof of secondary meaning.
 [The difference is that an arbitrary term has some preexisting meaning with no relationship to the product; a fanciful term is a neoligism invented for the sole purpose of serving as a trademark and has no preexisting meaning.]
-The term "Kodak" is properly classified as a fanciful term for photographic supplies; "Ivory" is an arbitrary term as applied to soap.7
+The term "Kodak" is properly classified as a fanciful term for photographic supplies; "Ivory" is an arbitrary term as applied to soap.

-These phrases can be arranged into a "hierarchy of distinctiveness" with generic terms (the least distinctive) at the bottom and fanciful terms (the most distinctive) at the top.
+To summarize, generic terms (the least distinctive) are at the bottom of the hierarchy, and fanciful terms (the most distinctive) are at the top.
 At a McDonald's, HAMBURGER is generic, QUARTER POUNDER is descriptive, MCFLURRY is suggestive, BIG MAC is arbitrary, and FANTA is fanciful.
 The question the hierarchy answers is what consumers think of when they see the mark.

-Generic and descriptive marks have preexisting non-trademark meanings.
-The difference is that for generic marks that pre-existing meaning is legally conclusive and is presumed as a matter of law to be the meaning that consumers attribute to it.
-No amount of advertising will make people think that WATER is a trademark and not a description of the product.
-Descriptive terms, on the other hand, have a preexisting meaning that can be supplanted in consumers' minds: eventually they do come to think of "Vision Center" as a particular eyewear chain.
-Suggestive marks hint at descriptive terms but are linguistically different enough that consumers see the trademark meaning first and pick up on the descriptive suggestion second.
-ZAPPOS resembles the Spanish zapatos for shoes, and COPPERTONE describes something related to the product (the user's suntan) but not the product itself.
-Arbitrary marks have a preexisting meaning but consumers do not for a second think that it is a description of the product.
-And fanciful marks have no preexisting meaning at all to compete with the trademark meaning.
+- Generic terms have a preexisting non-trademark meaning that it is so strong it is legally conclusive.
+It's not just that consumers will always think that WATER refers to water sold by anyone rather than by one particular company.
+It's also that there is a competitive need to be able to describe products using the generic term for the class of goods.
+If you can't call your water "water," what else are you supposed to call it? - Descriptive terms also have a preexisting non-trademark meaning, but it is one that can be supplanted in consumers' minds.
+Eventually, with enough exposure, they may well come to think of "Vision Center" as a particular eyewear chain.
+When they do, the mark is said to have secondary meaning in consumers' minds. - Suggestive marks hint at non-trademark meanings but are linguistically different enough that consumers see the trademark meaning first and pick up on the descriptive meaning second.
+ZAPPOS resembles the Spanish zapatos for shoes, and COPPERTONE describes something related to the product (the user's suntan) but not the product itself. - Arbitrary marks have a preexisting meaning but consumers do not for a second think that it is a description of the product.
+No one sees APPLE and believes that the computers are made out of apples.